 There are a variety of reserve loan periods available.
 Please contact your branch library for details.

-Due to heavy use and high demand for Reserve materials, borrowers who fail to return Reserve items on time are fined at the rate of $1.00 per hour to a maximum of $50.00 per item.
+Due to heavy use and high demand for Reserve materials, borrowers who fail to return Reserve items on time are charged a fee at the rate of $1.00 per hour to a maximum of $50.00 per item.
 Reserve items must be returned to the library from which they were borrowed.
-Note: If students fail to pay their fines, their marks and transcripts will be withheld and they will be prevented from registering in future courses until the fines are satisfied.
+Note: If students fail to pay their fees, their marks and transcripts will be withheld and they will be prevented from registering in future courses until the fees are satisfied.
 In the case of faculty, borrowing privileges may be suspended.